SSH

 (base) root@172.17.0.1:~$

-Maybe we don't need to get into the remote machine because we only need to execute a single command, so we can remotely use its terminal by adding the -t flag to the SSH command, i.e. by ssh -t <user>@<id> <command>.
+Maybe we don't need to log into the remote machine because we only need to run a single command, so we can use its terminal remotely by adding the -t flag to the SSH command, that is, through ssh -t <user>@<id> <command>

 !ssh -t root@172.17.0.1 ping -c 4 google.com